 If the analysis reveals high consistency (Jane always falls asleep in history), high distinctiveness (Jane only falls asleep in history), and high consensus (other students also fall asleep), we might attribute Jane’s behavior to the external factor of the history class being particularly boring or scheduled at a time when students are generally tired.
 Conversely, if there is low consensus (only Jane falls asleep), we might consider internal factors such as Jane’s lack of interest in the subject or personal fatigue.

-More Examples of the Covariation Model
+Examples of Kelley’s Covariation Model

 Example 1: A Student’s Poor Performance on an Exam